kg398/100_fingers/README.md

 Generating large numbers of anatomical parameterised fingers and hands with OpenSCAD (https://openscad.org/).

+## Changelog
+- 10/12/2025: Overhaul of parameter definitions and modular bone generation, see section: Hand Customisation

 ## Intro
 Code for generating the initial hand version and 3D files for reproduction and modular actuation.
 The hand is designed for single-piece 3d printing with consumer-grade printers, enabling rapid customisation and large-scale real-world experimentation.